Time to read: 6 min

 Fictiv offers quotes with mold cavity and core inserts so that you can reduce tooling costs.
 We can do this because our Manufacturing Partners have their own mold frames.
 Family molds, or multi-cavity molds, can also reduce costs.
 They produce multiple parts from the same mold, as long as the materials are similar in terms of chemical composition and processing requirements.

-Because tighter part tolerance require more expensive molds, you may want to reconsider whether tight tolerances are truly necessary.
+Because tighter part tolerances require more expensive molds, you may want to reconsider whether tight tolerances are truly necessary.
 In addition, cost-saving strategies for tooling include simplifying part ejection and setting the mold’s parting line on a sharp edge instead of a filleted surface.
-Molds with properly sized and positioned cooling channels can also reduce injection molding costs.
+Molds with properly sized and positioned cooling channels can also lower injection molding costs.

 Cooling channels, or cooling lines, support the uniform cooling of molds and the production of defect-free plastic parts.
-Because cooling typically comprises up to 75% of cycle time, it’s critical for a mold maker to optimize cooling channel design and for an injection molder to use optimally-cooled equipment.
-These variables might seem like they’re beyond a designer’s control, but comprehensive DFM still accounts for them.
+Because cooling typically comprises up to 75% of cycle time, it’s critical for a mold maker to optimize cooling channel design and for an injection molder to use optimally cooled equipment.
+These tooling variables might seem beyond a designer’s control, but comprehensive DFM still accounts for them.

-During plastic injection molding, a molder needs to use the proper clamping pressure — aka the amount of force needed to hold the mold closed.
+For example, during plastic injection molding, a molder needs to use the proper clamping pressure to hold the mold closed.
 If this pressure isn’t high enough, the mold may open prematurely.
-This can cause flashing on the surface of the part, an unwanted surface defect that may require secondary processing for removal.
+This can cause flashing on the surface of the part, a defect that may require post-processing for removal.

-Expert DFM also considers ways to minimize secondary processes such as custom inserts and painting.
+Expert DFM also considers ways to minimize secondary processes, such as custom inserts and painting.
 By changing a part design or selecting a different material, you may be able to achieve your design goals while avoiding additional setup fees.
-Also, mechanisms such as living hinges produced during injection molding can eliminate the need for assembly and other secondary operations.
+Also, mechanisms such as living hinges produced during injection molding can eliminate the need for unnecessary assembly and other costly operations.

 Fictiv provides expert DFM feedback and works with a global network of manufacturing partners whom we carefully vet.
-From part design and plastic materials to tooling, production, and secondary processes, we’re ready to help you succeed.
+From part design and plastic materials to tooling, nearshoring, and post-processing, we’re ready to help you succeed.

 For all your custom injection molded part manufacturing needs, Fictiv has you covered.
 We simplify custom plastic part sourcing with intelligent, streamlined, automated workflows — in short, Fictiv is your operating system for custom manufacturing that makes part procurement faster, easier, and more efficient.